slyfox1186/ffmpeg-build-script/README.md

 button row.
 Returning to the buttons restores the last focused button; Enter activates it.
 Tab and Shift+Tab also move between controls.

-The Import button or `o` opens a file-path dialog with the same keyboard controls.
+The Import button or `i` opens a file-path dialog with the same keyboard controls.
 Import replaces all package selections and persistent build settings (compiler, GPL/non-free and latest), then saves to the current autosave destination.
 Omitted packages are disabled, just as with `--config`.
 Session-only launch settings stay